fluxloop/react-native-pure/README.md

 ### createEventWithForce(string, json, boolean)
 <a name="createEventWithForce"></a>
-* Only for Android - Does not force on iOS, does a regular createEvent *

 Used to add an event by force.
 The name describes what kind of event this is.